Louise McIlroy: Career

 On 7 July 1921, McIlroy delivered a paper at the Medico-Legal Society in London.
 In it, she said that the "most harmful method [of contraception] of which I have experience is the use of the pessary".
 Dr Halliday Sutherland heard her talk and he later quoted her in his 1922 book "Birth Control".
-When Marie Stopes sued Dr Sutherland for libel over remarks in the book, McIlroy because a witness for the defence.
+When Marie Stopes sued Dr Sutherland for libel over remarks in the book, McIlroy became a witness for the defence.

 She retired in 1934, in her own words to gain a few years of freedom' although she continued private practice at Harley Street and other hospitals and clinics throughout London.
 At the outbreak of the Second World War she came out of semi-retirement to work as a consultant for the maternity service at Buckinghamshire County Council.
 She was also the senior obstetrician to the Maternity Hospital for the Wives of Officers, Fulmer Chase.

 She was active in several professional medical associations: her interest in medical legal matters culminated in her becoming President of the Medico-Legal Society of London; at the British Medical Association (BMA) she was vice-president of the Section of Obstetrics and Gynaecology in 1922, 1930 and 1932; a member of the Representative Body from 1936 to 1939; a member of the BMA Council from 1938 to 1943, President of the BMA Metropolitan Counties Branch in 1946 and she was also president of the Section of Obstetrics and Gynaecology of the Royal Society of Medicine.